'Voids in rock' discovered under 246-unit Alexandra Park caught builders by surprise

 Croon said the action was taken once the voids were identified.

-"As far as my understanding goes, they filled it with concrete.
+"As far as my understanding goes, they [the contractors] filled it with concrete.
 They filled the voids in the rock," he said, explaining how foundations were redesigned and re-engineered part-way through the job.

 But he emphasised he was not closely involved in the scheme around five years ago when the ground issues came to light.